Kenworthe/Ping-vs-Pong/README.md

 *************************
 **Known Bugs:**
 1. If ball.speed is too high, it will not collide with paddle and go through it.
 Caused by framerate OR poor hitbox detection.
 Potential fix: adjust hitboxes OR add raycasting.

 2. **FIXED** If ball collides with top/bottom wall at certain angle, it will get 'stuck' in the wall.
 Fixed by checking if ball.position.y is beyond top/bottom wall.
-If it is, then set ball.position.y at a bit lower than top/bottom edge.
+If it is, then 'nudge' ball.position.y a few pixels within than top/bottom edge.

 ***************************
 ### ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png)